What are heavy metals?

 Basic principles of transdermal detoxification:

-3. Osmotic pressure: By creating osmotic pressure, often through saline solutions or baths, it is believed that toxins can be drawn out of the pores to equalize the concentrations between the solution and the body fluids.
+3. Osmotic pressure: By creating osmotic pressure, often through saline solutions or baths, it is thought that toxins can be drawn out of the pores to equalize the concentrations between the solution and the body fluids.

 Application methods:

-Scientific consideration:
+Scientific analysis:

 Detox baths are part of a holistic lifestyle

 4. Cosmetics and personal care products : Some heavy metals are used as dyes or other additives in cosmetics and personal care products.
-Products such as lipstick, eye shadow, deodorant, and even some skin creams can contain traces of heavy metals.
+Products such as lipstick, eyeshadow, deodorant, and even some skin creams can contain traces of heavy metals.

 Are there heavy metals in vaccines?

-Beautiful like Cleopatra - Beautiful with zeolite
+| Beautiful like Cleopatra - Beautiful with zeolite |